Mi5sssss/Mi5sssss.GitHub.io/research.md

 menuorder: 1
 ---

+My research focus on computer architecture and system design.

 <!-- The acceleration of large Memristor Crossbar Arrays (MCAs) is important for the SPICE of crossbar structure.
 We have built a preconditioner for the existing architecture through Modified Nodal Analysis Equations.

 ![xie_intro_2021_Page_09](https://cdn.jsdelivr.net/gh/Mi5sssss/blog_image@main/RRAM-Simulation/xie_intro_2021_Page_09.2d0dj2bb0dog.jpg)